MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Image licence

 Licence to use for uploaded images.
-Currently this is just utilized for the Wikimedia COmmons destination.
+Currently this is just utilized for the Wikimedia Commons destination.

 ## Data and Editing Settings